Razia Matin Chowdhury

-Razia Matin Chowdhury (died 2012) was an Awami League politician and a member of parliament from a reserved seat.
+Razia Matin Chowdhury (রাজ়িয়া মতিন চৌধুরী, /bn/; 1925 – 2 May 2012) was an Awami League politician and a member of parliament from a reserved seat.

 Career

 Chowdhury was elected to parliament from a reserved seat as an Awami League candidate in 1996.
 She was the principal of Dhaka University Laboratory School and College.
 She was a presiding member of the Bangabandhu Parishad and the former president of the University Women's Federation College.

 Personal life

 Chowdhury was married to Abdul Matin Chowdhury.

 Death

 Chowdhury died on 2 May 2012 in Z H Sikder Women's Medical College & Hospital, Dhaka, Bangladesh.
 She was buried at Banani Graveyard.